The Science Factory

-Science Factory (Vitenfabrikken) is a museum and science center located at Sandnes, in Rogaland, Norway.
+Science Factory (Vitenfabrikken) is a museum and science center located in the city of Sandnes, in Rogaland, Norway.

 Background

 The Science Factory opened in May 2008.
 It is a science museum with exhibitions about mathematic, astronomy, chemistry, physics, art, and technology.
 The history of Sandnes also well as regional history also showcased in the museum.
 In June 2013 a new exhibition called 100% energy was opened.
 As a part of the exhibition, the Science Factory has their own Tesla Coil.
 In the weekends and summer there are shows and educational workshops.
 The Planetarium is located in the center of the Science Factory.
 The Science Factory also has a Foucault pendulum (named after Jean-Bernard-Leon Foucault) weighing 60 kg and is 11,17 meters long.
 There is an observation terrace located on the fourth floor featuring two telescopes.

 The Science Factory is the largest department of the regional museum, Jaermuseet, which is headquartered in Nærbø.
 Jærmuseet is also responsible for running several other local museum facilities in various parts of the region of Jæren.
 Jærmuseet is the regional science museum for the municipalities of Randaberg, Sola, Sandnes, Gjesdal, Klepp, Time and Hå.
 Jaermuseet received the Museum of the Year 2009 award in Norway (Årets Museum 2009 i Norge) and also the Luigi Micheletti Award 2009 for best technological museum.